halder/nand2tetris/notes/machine_lang.md

     * floating point, ...

 ### Hack Programs
-[Project 4](../projects/04/) and lecture programs in order to get a better understanding of assembly programming in the Hack language.
+[Project 4](../projects/04/), lecture examples & custom programs in order to get a better understanding of assembly programming in the Hack language.

 **Project**
 * [Fill](../projects/04/Fill.asm)